yjmantilla/yjmantilla.github.io/tutorials/conda-and-vs-code.md

+---
-# Conda and vs code
+title: Conda and VS Code
+---

 I used to have some problems when importing numpy in vscode with the conda environment.